morganthomas/winning-arguments/winning-arguments.md

 Most of the time in the course of life, we are happy to assume that statements are either true or false.
 Most of the time assuming that a statement is either true or false will not lead us into any kind of error.
 However, sometimes it is inappropriate to assume that a statement is either true or false, as with the statement "Christianity is good," or "science is reliable."

 It is generally safe to assume that sufficiently precise statements of fact about ordinary medium-sized physical objects are either true or false.
 It is generally safe to assume that mathematical statements are either true or false, because mathematicians regularly do so in the course of proofs; it is a generally accepted rule of mathematics that mathematical statements are either true or false.

-Some schools of thought on math, such as most [constructivist](https://en.wikipedia.org/wiki/Constructivism_(mathematics)) schools, reject the idea that every mathematical statement is either true or false.
+However, some schools of schools of thought on math, such as most [constructivist](https://en.wikipedia.org/wiki/Constructivism_(mathematics)) schools, reject the idea that every mathematical statement is either true or false.

 For example, consider some universally quantified mathematical statement, i.e. a mathematical statement of the form (for all **x**, **A**).
 Let's call this statement P. Let's suppose P cannot be proven constructively, and that no counterexamples to P can be constructed, i.e. P cannot be disproven constructively.
 Then a constructivist might say that P is neither true nor false.

 Exactly how broadly we can assume that statements are either true or false is a matter of controversy.
-Most would agree that statements in decidable classes, like BQA statements, are either true or false.
+Most would agree that statements in decidable classes, like BQA statements, are all either true or false.
 Most think the same about sufficiently precise statements of fact about medium-sized physical objects.
 I believe that most mathematicians accept the law of the excluded middle as applied to math.
 Some philosophers think we can assume the law of excluded middle much more broadly.

 The reader is encouraged to use their own judgment in applying the law of the excluded middle, and to form their own opinion on the issues we have raised if they are interested.
 Practically speaking, I think the reader will find the law of the excluded middle is a useful logical tool which they feel comfortable applying in essentially any real world case where it's applicable.